-The Australian Government's latest report for Australians interested in doing business in ASEAN is called 'ASEAN Now'.
+The Australian Government's latest report, released in November 2017, for Australians interested in doing business in ASEAN is called 'ASEAN Now'.
 Watch Minister for Trade, Tourism and Investment, the Hon Steven Ciobo MP, introduce the report.

 The Business Summit Report to Leaders: outcomes and recommendations from the ASEAN-Australia Business Summit 2018.

-This report summarises the key recommendations arising from discussions on shared opportunities for trade, investment and increased mutual understanding held at the Business Summit held as part of the ASEAN-Australia Special Summit in Sydney on 16 and 17 March 2018.
+This report summarises the key recommendations arising from discussions on shared opportunities for trade, investment and increased mutual understanding that took place at the Business Summit (held as part of the ASEAN-Australia Special Summit in Sydney on 16 and 17 March 2018).
 Over 120 of our region’s business leaders, hundreds of Australian small-and-medium-sized enterprises and business experts attended this event.

 The ASEAN region has immense economic potential and it is already a large market for Australian companies.
-Our $101 billion two-way trade with ASEAN exceeds our trade with the United States and Japan.
+Our $105 billion two-way trade with ASEAN exceeds our trade with our second and third largest trading partners Japan and the United States.
 More than 12,000 Australian businesses from all over the country export to ASEAN, many of them SMEs.

 The ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA), complemented by our bilateral FTAs with Malaysia, Singapore and Thailand, is a pathway for Australian business to tap into ASEAN.

-At the ASEAN-Australia Special Summit in Sydney on March 17-18 2018, the Australian Government announced the ASEAN-Australia Digital Trade Standards joint initiative.
+At the ASEAN-Australia Special Summit in Sydney, the Australian Government announced the ASEAN-Australia Digital Trade Standards joint initiative.
 The initiative provides a framework for Australia and ASEAN countries to cooperate in developing, adopting and using international standards that promote digital trade and support inclusive economic growth in the region.
 Australia and ASEAN countries are committed to ensuring our region can reap the full economic and social benefits of joining the digital economy.
 Read more about the Digital Trade Standards initiative.